danforth-restorative/digitalskills.info/_posts/2020-10-18-digital-transformation-for-the-rest-of-us.md

 ---
 title: Digital Skills Info
-subtitle: A Not-For-Profit Educational Organization
+subtitle: A Not-For-Profit Educational Organization whose Members Teach Each Other Digital Skills
 share-description: None of the problems around learning digital skills are particularly hard, but this is an entirely new educational paradigm who's infrastructure is simply under-developed.
 Moreover, the incentives of legacy educational institutions don't always seem aligned with the interests of their students.
 tags: [org]
 # <a href="https://pixabay.com/users/12019-12019/">by 12019</a>